 Once created, you can call the row actions by clicking on one of the icons.
 Row actions are only active in Run models.

-By creating a save query in your model, you can save information back into a data set.
+By creating an import query in your model, you can save information back into a data set.

-For every save query, you can select how new data should be imported into the data set:
+For every import query, you can select how new data will be imported into the data set:

-Once you have added a save query to a model, a Save button will automatically be added to the Run models screen, and the user can enter and edit data (in cells where you have created the above cell editors) and click the Save button when done.
+Once you have added an import query to a model, a Save button will automatically be added to the Run models screen, and the user can enter and edit data (in cells where you have created the above cell editors) and click the Save button when done.

 XLReporting expects the row below your query to contain columns headers, and you can specify how many rows of data you want to import.
-If you combine save queries with report queries, the number of rows is automatically expanded based on the results of the report query.
+If you combine import queries with report queries, the number of rows will be automatically expanded based on the results of the report query.